A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Experiments

-Taken together, these results suggests that while poor generative diversity can cause AGRO to ``overlook'' cost-maximizing realizations -- which we observed as contributing to costly under-production for the production-distribution case study -- the end result is not necessarily a catastrophic under-estimation of costs.
-The quality of solved first-stage decisions depends highly on the quality of the underlying VAE as a generative model.
-However, the ideal choice of $L$ is not necessarily one that optimizes standard evaluation metrics for generative modeling, and consequently, should be tuned with respect to both downstream optimization outcomes.

-Finally, we visualize AGRO's advantage over CCG in avoiding unrealistic cost-maximizing contingencies by plotting solved worst-case realizations for CCG and AGRO in Fig.~\ref{fig:realizations}.
-Here, CCG generates an uncertainty realization in which solar and wind capacity factors drop sharply to zero before immediately rising to their nominal values.
-Additionally, weather-related correlations between variables are not maintained; most notably, the positive correlation between load and solar capacity factors as well as the spatial correlation of load across the system are not observed.
-Accounting for these supply and demand features during investment planning is essential for effectively leveraging the complementarities between generation, storage, and transmission.
-On the other hand, AGRO is able to identify uncertainty realizations that are simultaneously cost-maximizing and realistic.
-This can be observed from the way in which selected realizations demonstrate realistic temporal autocorrelation (i.e., smoothness) and show a less improbable combination of low capacity factors with moderate load.
+\textbf{Realism of Generated Contingencies.} We visualize AGRO's advantage over CCG in avoiding unrealistic contingencies by plotting solved worst-case realizations for CCG and AGRO in Figure~\ref{fig:realizations}.
+We observe that CCG generates highly unrealistic realizations in which capacity factors drop sharply to zero before immediately rising to their nominal values.
+Importantly, weather-related correlations between variables are not maintained; most notably, temporal autocorrelation (i.e., smoothness) and spatial correlation of both load and capacity factors across the system.
+Accounting for these features during investment planning is crucial for effectively leveraging the complementarities between generation, storage, and transmission.
+On the other hand, AGRO is able to identify uncertainty realizations that are simultaneously cost-maximizing and realistic when utilizing a sufficiently high-fidelity VAE (i.e., with $L=4$).
+This can be observed from the realistic temporal autocorrelation and spatial correlations demonstrated by the AGRO-generated realizations.

+\textbf{Bottleneck Dimension.} As in the production-distribution study, we observe that the optimal bottleneck dimension for the capacity expansion study ($L=4$) does not necessarily yield the best generative model performance metrics (see Table~\plaineqref{tab:CEP_metrics} in Appendix~\plaineqref{sec:CEP_experimental_results}).
+This stems from the conservative nature of uncertainty set-based approximations of chance constraints, which aim to cover $\alpha$ probability mass rather than the region containing the least adversarial realizations, which would provide the tightest approximation.
+VAEs with reduced fidelity or diversity performance mitigate resource over-commitment in the first stage by avoiding overly adversarial scenarios.
+However, overly low fidelity or diversity (e.g., $L=2$) leads AGRO to underestimate realistic contingencies, resulting in systemic under-commitment and higher recourse costs.

+The effectiveness of AGRO's decision-making ultimately depends on the quality of the underlying VAE as a generative model.
+To prevent systemic underestimation of recourse costs, it is essential that one first select $L$ large enough to ensure that generated samples are both diverse and realistic.
+This can be assessed through visual inspection and validated using quantitative metrics such as density and coverage.
+Reducing $L$ to narrow the uncertainty set below $\alpha$ should only be considered when enough data is available to provide robust out-of-sample estimates of recourse costs, ensuring a reliable approximation of the chance constraint.